Drivers are not our problem, says Uber's new policy

-Uber recently revised its terms and conditions, effectively denying any responsibility for the safety, quality or reliability of its rides; this is expected to clash with the new set of norms the state and Centre plan to bring in to govern cab services
+Uber revised its terms and conditions, denying any responsibility for the safety, quality or reliability of its rides; this may clash with new set of norms the state, Centre plan to bring in to govern cab services

 The next time you book an Uber cab, you might want to take a look at the fine print.
 At a time when passenger safety has become a major concern, particularly after the alleged rape of a female passenger by an Uber driver last year, the multinational company is instead looking to shirk all responsibility.